jramkiss/jramkiss.github.io/_posts/2020-06-01-hierarchical-models.md

 The plots below compare the posterior densities for the partial pooled and no-pooled models.
 The intervals from the partial pooled are narrower and seem better calibrated to what we expect to see in real life.
 Only three intervals overlap with $90\%$, and based on the players they seem reasonable.

+While running these experiments, there was a noticeable difference in the posterior intervals when the amount of data is reduced.
+As the size of data was reduced, the hierarchical model became much more reliable than the no-pooling model.

 <p align="center">
   <img src="/assets/NBA-free-throw-partial-pooling-theta(1).png" width="100%" height="100%">